cockroachlabs/developer-success/practical-python.md

 ## Lab 1 - Practical Python Main Notebook

-Download Practical-Python-v1.ipynb and TP2019.csv from https://github.com/cockroachlabs/developer-success/tree/main/data/practical-python into your Jupyter Notebooks directory
+Download Practical-Python-v1.ipynb and TP2019.csv from https://github.com/cockroachlabs/developer-success/tree/main/data/practical-python into your Jupyter Notebooks directory.

-Launch the notebook by refreshing the Jupyter dashboard and clicking on Practical-Python-v1.
-A new window will open with the selected notebook.
+Launch the notebook by refreshing the Jupyter dashboard and clicking on Practical-Python-v1 - new window will open with the selected notebook.

 The notebook contains all further instructions.

 ## Lab 2 - Cockroach Bank App Notebook

-Download Cockroach-Bank-App-v1.ipynb from https://github.com/cockroachlabs/developer-success/tree/main/data/practical-python into your Jupyter Notebooks directory
+Download Cockroach-Bank-App-v1.ipynb from https://github.com/cockroachlabs/developer-success/tree/main/data/practical-python into your Jupyter Notebooks directory.

-Launch the notebook by refreshing the Jupyter dashboard and clicking on Practical-Python-v1.
-A new window will open with the selected notebook.
+Launch the notebook by refreshing the Jupyter dashboard and clicking on Practical-Python-v1 - a new window will open with the selected notebook.

 The notebook contains all further instructions.